Jeffrey Hunter

 Jeffrey Hunter (born Henry Herman McKinnies Jr.; November 25, 1926 – May 27, 1969) was an American film and television actor and producer known for his roles in films such as The Searchers and King of Kings.
-On television, Hunter is known for his 1965 role as Captain Christopher Pike in the original pilot episode of Star Trek and the later use of that footage in the episode "The Menagerie".
+On television, Hunter is known for his 1965 role as Captain Christopher Pike in the original pilot episode of Star Trek: The Original Series.

 Early life

 Hunter was born in New Orleans, Louisiana, the son of Edith Lois (née Burgess) and Henry Herman McKinnies.
 His family was of Scottish ancestry.
 After 1930, he was reared in Milwaukee, Wisconsin, where he graduated from Whitefish Bay High School.
-He was very involved in school sports, and began acting in local theater and radio in his early teens.
-He worked for station WTMJ-FM and the Children's Theatre of the Air, sponsored by the Wauwatosa School Board.
+He was involved in school sports and began acting in local theater and radio in his early teens.

 From 1942 to 1945, he spent his summers appearing in small roles for a touring summer-stock theater company from New York called the Northport Players.
 He made his professional radio debut in his senior year in high school on a program called Those Who Serve, playing a G.I.
 After graduating from high school in 1945, Hunter joined the United States Navy.
 He completed a naval radar course at the Radio Technical School and was assigned to Communications Division, Headquarters of the Ninth Naval District in Great Lakes, Illinois.
-He did not see any battle duty, due to a broken arch-bone suffered in a high-school football injury.
+Although he served during World War II, he did not see any battle duty because of a broken arch bone suffered in a high-school football injury.